 The headlines are pretty scary: “WORLDWIDE ALLERGAN RECALL” and the like.
 Well, it was only a matter of time I guess before this happened.
-I am sure that any women with an Allergan Natrelle macrotextured breast implant must be feeling a significant degree of anxiety, knowing that the very device they have in their breast has now been recalled.
+I am sure that any woman with an Allergan Natrelle macrotextured breast implant must be feeling a significant degree of anxiety, knowing that the very device they have in their breast has now been recalled.

 This update hopefully will serve two purposes: firstly, to help allay those anxieties, and secondly, let you know what you can do if you are concerned.